Or search by topic

-(You could print off this sheet which has several number lines drawn on it.)
+(You could print off this sheet of number lines.)

 This challenge is a game for two players.
-The first player chooses two numbers in this grid and either times or divides them.
+The first player chooses two numbers in this grid and either multiplies or divides them.

 If the answer is too big or too small to be marked on the number line, the player misses a go.

 The winner is the player to get four marks in a row with none of their opponent's marks in between.

 What good ways do you have of winning the game?

 Does it matter if you go first or second?

 [This game is adapted from a SMILE Centre card.]